 WHAT IS CONSIDERED A SUMMER CAMP SESSION?

 A session is a single program where the same campers attend without new campers joining during that period of time.
-Typically, a session is 3-7 days long, with some exceptions.
+Typically, a session is a week long, with some exceptions.
 Sessions are NOT the entire summer.
 Sessions are not overnight.
-Each applicant can only receive a scholarship for one session.
+Each applicant can only receive a grant for one session.

 WHAT IS THE TIMETABLE FOR APPLICANTS?